-Holders of passports of the United States of America, Australia, and New Zealand, just like EU citizens don’t need any visa to visit Armenia.
+Holders of passports of the United States of America, United Kingdom of Great Britain and Northern Ireland, Australia, and New Zealand, just like EU citizens don’t need any visa to visit Armenia.

 Citizens of countries that belong to the Commonwealth of Independent States (CIS), just as EU and USA, can enjoy visa-free entry to Armenia.
 Among member countries of CIS are Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.
 Except for Tajikistan which citizens can stay in Armenia 90 days, all the other members have 180 visa-free stay in Armenia.

 Three of South American Countries: Brazil, Argentina, and Uruguay also tighten with Armenia non-visa agreement.
 If you are a citizen of any of these countries you can enjoy 180 days trip to Armenia.

 Among countries that have a visa-free 180 day of stay regime according to bilateral and multilateral agreements are: from the Middle East - the United Arab Emirates, Iran (only 90 days), Qatar.
 From Asia: Japan, Hong Kong, South Korea, and from Balkans Albania and Montenegro.

 Moreover, a visa is not required for holders of passports for public affairs issued by China.
 On May 26th, 2019, Armenia signed a mutual visa agreement with the Chinese government for holders of ordinary passports for stays of up to 90 days.